coverclock/com-diag-hazer/DISPLAY.md

     HPP   39.794267897, -105.153420946 ±     0.5237m                       GNSS

-HPP shows the high precision position available from some Ublox devices, along with its estimated accuracy.
+HPP shows the high precision position available from some u-blox devices, along with its estimated accuracy.
 This may differ (slightly) from the position reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
 When available, the HPP data is expected